graphaware/neo4j-to-elasticsearch/README.md

 Returns `true` or `false`

-#### Version of Elasticsearch
+#### Version of ElasticSearch

-This module has been tested with Elasticsearch 2.3.0+.
+This module has been tested with ElasticSearch 2.3.0+.

 License
 -------